Canarypox: Mammalian medicine

 CNPV has been used recently as a mammalian expression vector in the vaccine industry.
 The expression system using CNPV is advantageous because it undergoes what is known as ‘abortive infection’ but at the same time displays the necessary antigens to the hosts immune system.

 Although veterinary CNPV recombinant vaccines exist, recent attention has focussed on its use in human medicine with several human vaccines using this expression system undergoing clinical trials.
 The vaccines typically use the CNPV ALVAC strain, which is highly attenuated.
 The use of this strain has been involved in the expression of several key pathogen and tumour associated antigens.
 These include (but are not limited to) those found in rabies virus, hepatitis B and hepatitis C, leukaemia virus, HIV and cancers; such as melanoma and colorectal cancers.

 A strain of canarypox virus modified to carry feline interleukin-2 called vCP1338 is used to treat cats with fibrosarcoma.

-More information can be found in an review by Weli et al, 2011.
+More information can be found in a review by Weli et al, 2011.